Health & Wellness

 Knowing your pets’ bathroom habits can help them get treated faster for any possible issues.

 When a dog or cat has a blockage preventing them from going to the bathroom, a urinary obstruction can occur — kidney stones, crystals, chronic inflammation, scar tissue or cancer can stop your dog or cat from easily urinating.

-And although urinary blockages aren’t incredibly common, they can be very painful or even fatal if they occur, Dr. Elizabeth Devitt, DVM, veterinary consultant for Fetch by The Dodo, says.
+And although urinary blockages aren’t incredibly common, they can be very painful or even fatal if they occur, Dr. Elizabeth Devitt, DVM, veterinary consultant for Fetch, says.
 Here’s how to spot the symptoms and get your dog or cat the help they need.

 What causes urinary obstructions in dogs and cats?

 Both cats and dogs can get urinary obstructions, but male cats are particularly prone to blocking because of their narrow urethras.
 A buildup of mucus and urinary crystals can form into a plug in the pet’s urethra, preventing them from urinating.